rohan-v8rma/React-Ref/README.md

 ## Code-snippet demonstrating usage of `useState()`

+1. In this, the next state is partially dependent on the current state (only in the case of the `count` state variable), which is implemented by passing a callback to `setCount()`.

+    - The argument of the callback is the value of the `count` variable in the *current state*.

+    - The return value of the callback is the value of the `count` variable in the *new state*.

+2. The `name` variable is not so the call to `setName()` is performed as usual.

 ```js
 import React from "react";
 import { useState } from "react"; // Since this is a named import, we can use this method directly using its name.
 Otherwise, we would have had to use React.useState()